w3c/geolocation/README.md

 # Geolocation API

-Welcome to the home of the W3C's Geolocation API!

 Once a user grants permission, the Geolocation API provides access to geographical location information from device.

-This repository is where the friendly folks of the [Devices and Sensors Working Group](https://www.w3.org/das/) maintain the specification.

 - [Editor's draft](http://w3c.github.io/geolocation-api/)